Introduction

 1 Goals

-Structural Bioinformatics (SB) is a broad discipline that comprises data resources, algorithms, and tools for investigating, analyzing, predicting, and interpreting biomacromolecular structures Paiva et al. (2022).
-More specifically, we are interested in protein structural bioinformatics, spanning visualization and analysis of the structure of biomacromolecules as well as the prediction of protein structures and complexes.
-The great promise of SB is predicated on the belief that a high-resolution structural information about biological systems will allow us to precisely reason about the function of these systems and the effects of modifications and perturbations.
+Structural Bioinformatics (SB) is a broad discipline that encompasses data resources, algorithms, and tools for investigating, analyzing, predicting, and interpreting biomacromolecular structures (Paiva et al. 2022).
+In this course, we will specifically focus on protein structural bioinformatics, including visualization and analysis of the structure of biomacromolecules as well as the prediction of protein structures and complexes.
+The premise of SB is that high-resolution structural information about biological systems enables precise reasoning about their functions and the effects of modifications and perturbations.

 The goals of SB require at least four different research lines (see Chapter 1 in Gu and Bourne (2009)):

-Visualization of complex structures with several sources of information: sequence, structural data, electrostatic fields, location of functional sites, and areas of variability.
+Visualization: Dealing with one or many complex structures and integrating various sources of information such as sequences, structural data, electrostatic fields, locations of functional sites, and areas of variability.

-Classification of the structures, making if necessary to cluster similar structures together in a hierarchical classification allow us to identify common origins and diversification paths.
+Classification: Grouping similar structures hierarchically to identify common origins and diversification paths.
 Similar to other fields of biology classification is tedious but required to understand the structural space.

 Prediction of structures remains an area of keen interest and a field of research itself.
 As we will see below, the number of different sequences is much higher than the availability of structures, which make prediction an essential and useful tool.